-Brown has led the team in rebounding in all five games, including four double digit performances.
+Brown has led the team in rebounding five time, including four double digit performances, and Smith has led the team once.

 Clark has led the team in blocked shots in two games, and tied for team-best honors in one game along with Brown, Smith and sophomore Gary Forbes (all had one blocked shot vs. Arizona).
-Brown and Smith have both led the UVa in blocks by themselves in one game.
+Brown and Smith have both led UVa in blocks by themselves in one game.